RealDeviceMap/RealDeviceMap-Docs/index.rst

 **The contents of this repo is a proof of concept and is for educational use only!**

+**This documentation is out of date, please refer to the [wiki](https://github.com/RealDeviceMap/RealDeviceMap/wiki) for more current information!**

 RealDeviceMap is a Leaflet/OSM based Frontend with backend features.
 It includes a JSON and Protobuf parser for Pokemon Go Data Objects.
 It also includes a basic proof of concept Instance and Device Manager.

 .. toctree::